wladradchenko/assistant.wladradchenko.ru/README.md

 Main Features:

 - Activation with the "Okay" gesture.
 - Ask to play any genre of music from "Neural Radio" or explore new neural music.
+Anyway, you can ask the voice assistant what music genres are available on Neural Radio.
 - Ask to read the latest news from your favorite author in TenChat.
 New authors can be added to the list.
 - Make a request to ChatGPT.